Necessary Conditions for Infinite Horizon Optimal Control Problems Revisited: Optimality conditions

-\end{prop} \begin{proof}See Appendix \ref{ap:limU}. \end{proof} Under additional assumption, that $J_x$ converges as $T\rightarrow\infty$, referred to as condition of dominating discount in general form, see e.g. \cite{AseevVeliovNeedle}, the following corollary proves that maximum principle holds in normal case ($\lambda = 1$) and provides an explicit expression for the adjoint variable, which is equivlent to transversality condition (\ref{eq:tcKAV}). \begin{cor} If control $\opt{u}$ is WOO, Assumption~\ref{a:lim0} holds, and the following limit exists
+Under additional assumption, that $\opt{J}_x(\tau,T)$ converges as $T\rightarrow\infty$, referred to as condition of dominating discount in general form, see \cite{AseevVeliovNeedle}, the following corollary proves that maximum principle holds in normal case ($\lambda = 1$) and provides an explicit expression for the adjoint variable, which is equivalent to transversality condition (\ref{eq:tcKAV}). \begin{cor}[Dominating discounting] If control $\opt{u}$ is WOO, Assumptions~\ref{a:lim0} and \ref{a:x2} hold, and the following limit exists

 see (\ref{eq:Jx}), then $\opt{\psi}$ solves adjoint system (\ref{eq:adjH}) in the normal case ($\lambda = 1$) and the maximum principle holds: